-Rules are in just about every facet of life.
-There are family rules, school rules, societal rules, organizational rules, religious rules, just to name a few.
-Rules are used to create order and exercise authority and as a guide for conduct and procedures.
+Rules are a part of every facet of life.
+There are family rules, school rules, societal rules, organizational rules, and religious rules to name a few.
+Rules are used to create order, exercise authority and act as a guide for conduct and procedures.

 Why Not You?

 I once read a story that provides a great example of why you should challenge your beliefs.
 A mother was preparing a family recipe that was handed down from previous generations.
 The mother was proudly teaching her daughter the coveted recipe and told her to prepare the food in a specific dish.

 When the daughter asked “why that dish?”, the mother replied, “Hmm, I don’t know, let’s call your Gigi to find out.”

 When she got Gigi on the phone, she didn’t know either.
 She replied, “That’s how Nana always made it.
 I will ask her.”
 Nana lived with Gigi and so she went to her room to ask her.

 Nana chuckled.
 “When your Dad and I started out, we were very poor and the specific dish was the only one I had that was big enough to hold the ingredients of the recipe.”

 Generations of women thought they had to prepare the recipe in a certain type of dish when the dish Nana’s solution to her recipe situation.